Pedro Páramo (1967 film): Production

 John Gavin was best known for appearing in films produced by Ross Hunter.
 He had a Mexican mother and said he made this film "so I could make something I was proud of".
 He was first asked to make the film by Fuentes in 1962.
 Gavin:

 In Mexico, Pedro Páramo is as important as Don Quixote is in Spain.
 This may sound grandiose but it can be compared with Dante's Divine Inferno or Goethe's Faust.
 It is the journey of a young man in search of his father but, as an allegory, it is man in search of himself...
 It's the biggest Mexican film ever made.

+Co-star Ignacio López Tarso described the decision to cast Gavin as a serious mistake: "The cast was very good, except for the main character."

 Release

-The film was released in the US in 1967.
+The film was presented at the Cannes Film Festival in 1967 and released in Mexico and the US the same year.

+Reception

+Despite the high expectations that surrounded its release, the film was not a success.
+It was poorly received at Cannes and Rulfo himself described it as "a very bad film".
+Velo said he was frustrated with the result because, despite its magnificent script and stupendous actors, it was "subjected to a flattening in its production, to a hateful level of industrial mediocrity".